 Another recent success story of a nine-hole course that followed anything but a cookie-cutter approach is Sweetens Cove Golf Club in South Pittsburg, Tennessee, population 3,000.

 Pioppi tabbed Sweetens Cove “without a doubt, the finest 9-hole golf course built in the modern era of golf course architecture (post-1959).”
-Rob Collins of King-Collins Design & Golf Construction is the architect and owner-operator of this nine-hole course that opened in October 2015, and saw almost 10,000 rounds-played last year.
-The 92 percent increase from the first full season at Sweetens Cove was driven by strong regional appeal.
+Rob Collins of King-Collins Design & Golf Construction is the architect and owner-operator of this nine-hole course, which has developed a bit of a cult following among golf aficionados since opening in October 2015.

 “Demographics and the proximity to large population centers make the numbers work,” said Collins, who noted he is drawing from Nashville and Chattanooga as well as Atlanta, Birmingham and Knoxville, Tennessee.
 “If you have those key elements on your side, there’s no question that nine holes can work as a standalone business.”

 After the success of Sweetens Cove, Collins and design partner Tad King are preparing to unveil another much-anticipated nine-hole project in 2021 at the Inness Mountain Resort in Accord, New York.
 Like Sweetens, its a standalone nine-holer, created atop an existing, but out-of-business golf course.

 “It will also be fully public with yearly pass membership opportunities,” said Collins, “And it will be part of a larger resort with other outdoor activities like hiking, biking, fishing, etc.”